TheDavSmasher/startup/notes.md

 Color default values are assigned with "#rrggbb" hex code.
 Input fields can have placeholder text, default values, and a pattern (defined with regex).

 For selectors defaults, mark an option as selected.
 For checkbox, mark as checked.

+HTML is extremely barebones but will serve as the skeleton of the webpage once it's done.

+You can have a head with some metadata, and inside the body a header, main, and footer sections.